TANKERMAN CAREER ACADEMY

 What is a tankerman?

 The tankerman’s role is critical to our nation’s petroleum and chemical shipping industry.
 The tankerman serves as the person-in-charge of critical operations, with responsiblity for protecting the environment by ensuring the safe transfer of petrochemicals to barges.
 Tankermen must be certified by the U.S. Coast Guard.
 There are two types of tankermen: boat tankermen and shore tankermen.
-Petroleum Service Corporation only employs shore tankermen who live at home and travel to various work sites.
+PSC only employs shore tankermen who live at home and travel to various work sites.

 What training and credentials are required to become a tankerman?